robhighstreet/robhighstreet/README.md

 - 👋 Hi, I’m @robhighstreet
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning everyday.
+- 🌱 I’m learning everyday.
 - 💞️ I’m open to collaborate.
 - 📫 How to reach me is best by email